-SELL NORMAN WILKINSON OIL PAINTINGS, WATERCOLOURS & POSTERS IN 2019.
+NORMAN WILKINSON OIL PAINTINGS, WATERCOLOURS & POSTERS VALUATION – ARTIST VALUES & APPRAISAL IN 2019.

 We can help you to sell Norman Wilkinson artwork with a free valuation.
-We are interested in purchasing original Paintings and Posters by Norman Wilkinson.
-Clients in the U.K., Europe, USA and worldwide regularly sell Norman wilkinson artwork to us.
+We are interested in purchasing original Oil and Watercolour Paintings, Posters and Etchings by Norman Wilkinson.
+Clients in the U.K. and worldwide regularly sell Norman wilkinson artwork to us.
 We offer a discreet, reliable service with swift payment avoiding the 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value your Norman Wilkinson” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.

 Artist in oil, watercolour and drypoint, usually of marine subjects.
 Illustrator and poster artist, he also made an important contribution in both World Wars in the field of dazzle camouflage.
 Born in Cambridge in 1878 he was educated at Berkhamsted School of Art.
 In 1898 he started contributing to The Illustrated News and The Illustrated Mail which was the start of a long association.
 In Paris in 1899 he studied figure painting but was already set upon working on marines.

 With his love of the sea he travelled extensively including visits to Spain, Germany, Italy, Malta, Greece, Aden, Bahamas, United States, Canada, and Brazil.
 He was elected R.I. in 1906, Hon.
 Marine Painter to the Royal Yacht Squadron in 1919, P.R.I. in 1937 and awarded the C.B.E. in 1948.